Council net zero 2030

 District behaviour change

-In 2021, the Council Partnered with Carbon Savvy to run two engagement campaigns;
+- In 2021, the Council Partnered with Carbon Savvy to run two engagement campaigns;

-• Lifestyle Spring Clean Week - from Friday 12 to Sunday 21 March 2021.
+- Lifestyle Spring Clean Week - from Friday 12 to Sunday 21 March 2021.
 This was a chance for individuals to measure their carbon footprint with the Carbon Savvy calculator and learn about steps they can take to reduce it.
-Carbon Savvy was chosen because of thier unique approach to carbon footprints which shows that not only is carbon-saving easier than people think, but it can actually increase happiness and wellbeing at the same time, as many things which improve your quality of life also contributes to doing your bit for the climate, as well as saving money in the long run.
+Carbon Savvy was chosen because of their unique approach to carbon footprints which shows that not only is carbon-saving easier than people think, but it can actually increase happiness and wellbeing at the same time, as many things which improve your quality of life also contributes to doing your bit for the climate, as well as saving money in the long run.

-• Shop4good - Saturday 30th October to Saturday 13th November 2021. the programme promoted ten ways to shop that reduce CO2 emissions and raise well-being.
+- Shop4good - Saturday 30 October to Saturday 13 November 2021. the programme promoted ten ways to shop that reduce CO2 emissions and raise well-being.
 The campaign followed new research that shows consumer interest in sustainability has increased significantly since the pandemic, and suggests consumer buying power may be doing more to help the climate than initially realised.